archmangler/ragnarok/README.md

 # Troubleshooting procedure

-- View the requests received by the target application (The "black box")
+- View the requests received by the dummy target application (The "black box")

 *make a manual request:*